 The aggregate fees billed for professional services rendered by BDO Seidman, LLP for the audit of the Company's financial statements as included in the Company's Form 10-K, fees for Sarbanes-Oxley Section 404 planning and testing relating to the Company's 2005 audit and reviews of the financial statements as included in the Company's Form 10Qs, were \$570,000 for the year ended December 31, 2005.
-The aggregate fees billed for professional services rendered by Ernst & Young LLP for the audit of the Company's financial statements as included in the Company's Form 10-K, fees for Sarbanes-Oxley Section 404 planning and testing relating to the Company's Form 10Qs, were \$153,000 and testing relating to the Company's 2004 audit and reviews of the 2005 financial statements as included in the Company's Form 10Qs, were \$153,000 and \$626,000 for the years ended December 31, 2005.
+The aggregate fees billed for professional services rendered by Ernst & Young LLP for the audit of the Company's financial statements as included in the Company's Form 10-K, fees for Sarbanes-Oxley Section 404 planning and testing relating to the Company's 2004 audit and reviews of the 2005 financial statements as included in the Company's Form 10Qs, were \$153,000 and \$626,000 for the years ended December 31, 2005 and 2004, respectively.